fhoekstra/thread_switcher/README.md

 You have to close and restart the tool for the changes to take effect.

-For running aida64, you need to also modify settings_thread_switcher_prime95.py.
+For running thread switcher with AIDA64, you need to also modify `settings_aida64.py`.
 Note, this bat must be run as admin.
-- To always run as admin, you may:
+- To always run `run_thread_switcher_aida64.bat` admin, you may:
-1. Create a shortcut to settings_thread_switcher_prime95.py
+1. Create a shortcut to `run_thread_switcher_aida64.bat`
 2. Right-click -> properties -> shortcut tab -> advanced -> enable "Run as administrator"

 ## NOTE ABOUT NEW VERSION AS OF March 2021: